 Connected to the World by Road and Rail

-providing nonstop service to 16 destinations with connections worldwide.
-TIA airlines offer over 55 daily departing flights with approximately 6,200 seats available.
-TIA nonstop destinations include New York, Los Angeles, Las Vegas, San Francisco, Denver, San Diego, Portland, Seattle, Phoenix, Dallas, Houston, Atlanta, Minneapolis, Salt Lake City, Chicago and Hermosillo, Mexico.
-TIA is a viable resource for businesses to grow cargo operations.
-(Source: TIA Website, 2016) There are 10 additional general aviation airports throughout Pinal, Cochise and Santa Cruz counties.
+Seven airlines fly nonstop to 20 destination airports from Tucson International Airport (TUS) with one-stop connections to hundreds of destinations around the world.
+Almost 60 flights take off every day from TUS with more than 6,200 available seats.
+TUS nonstop destinations include Los Angeles, Las Vegas, San Francisco, San Diego, Denver, San Diego, Portland, Seattle, Phoenix, Austin, Dallas, Houston, Atlanta, Charlotte, Minneapolis/St. Paul, Salt Lake City, and Chicago.
+TUS is a viable resource for businesses to grow cargo operations.
+(Source: TUS Website, 2016) There are 10 additional general aviation airports throughout Pinal, Cochise and Santa Cruz counties.

 Deep Water Ports Offer Global Accessibility